IvanLedakovich/5-spring/README.md

 command in the terminal.

 ### As a .war or .jar standalone
-1. Provide the application with your own application.properties file in accordance to the example provided
+1. Adjust the application.properties file to your requirements if needed
 2. Package with the
 ```
    ./gradlew bootJar